+Table~\ref{tab:voxcase} presents the same set of comparisons on the Vox-CASE dataset, where the proposal-based models continue to perform well via AP and accuracy, but the window-level model offers surprisingly strong F1.
+The Perceiver module does not increase performance for Vox-CASE to the same degree that it does for ESC-CASE.

 To dig into the effect of the second refinements for the proposal-based models, we report AP after the RPN (left of slash), and after the second set of refinements (right of slash) in Table \ref{tab:ap}.
-We note that AP after the refinement layer is always significantly higher than AP directly from the RPN.
-Furthermore, the proposal-based model's AP always outperforms the window-level baseline even before the proposal-based model's proposal refinement layer.
-This result suggests that the refinement layer is necessary to achieve accurate localization of sound events in this few-shot setting.
+We note that AP after the refinement layer is always significantly higher than AP directly from the RPN, suggesting that the refinement layer is necessary to achieve accurate localization of sound events.

-Recall that our events vary in their energy relative to the background noise.
-Figure \ref{fig:ebr1} shows the F1 score as a function of EBR for both the window-level and proposal models on ESC-CASE (left) and Vox-CASE (right).
+As described in Section \ref{sec:datagen}, our events vary in their energy relative to the background noise.
+Figure \ref{fig:ebr1} shows event recall as a function of EBR for both the window-level and proposal models on ESC-CASE (left) and Vox-CASE (right).
+We report recall to emphasize the relative ability to detect events.
 As expected, performance increases as the events become louder relative to the background.
-Interestingly, the relative advantage of the proposal-model remains fairly consistent across EBRs for Vox-CASE, but narrows substantially for quiet events with ESC-CASE.
-We hypothesize that this is due to greater acoustic similarity between events and backgrounds for environmental sounds, hindering the proposal-based model's ability to form a class-agnostic notion of an event without relying on cues such as abrupt changes in amplitude.

-Finally, note that we conducted experiments transferring weights trained on one dataset to the other (via pretraining and fine-tuning).
-The numbers are omitted here for brevity, but this led to improvement across the board, with the same relative patterns between models.
+For ESC-CASE, the proposal-based model with the Perceiver module seems to perform the best based on the recall metric, while the proposal-based model without the Perceiver performs similarly to our window-level baseline.
+For Vox-CASE, the window-level baseline is highest at all EBRs, while the proposal-based models seem to perform identically.
+We hypothesize that the Perceiver may assist the proposal-based model in differentiating between background and events for the ESC-CASE dataset, where there is greater acoustic similarity between events and backgrounds.
+For the Vox-CASE dataset, the Perceiver may provide less of a benefit because events and backgrounds are more acoustically dissimilar.
+When events and backgrounds are already acoustically dissimilar, it is easier for the proposal-based model to distinguish between them based on their acoustic features.
+Therefore, adding an additional deep learning module, such as the Perceiver, may not significantly improve the model's performance.